Angevin kings of England: Architecture, language and literature

-There was no distinct Angevin or Plantagenet culture that would distinguish or set them apart from their neighbours in this period.
-Robert of Torigni recorded that Henry built or renovated castles throughout his domain in Normandy, England, Aquitaine, Anjou, Maine and Tourraine.
-However, this patronage had no distinctive style except in the use of circular or octagonal kitchens of the Fontevraud type.
-Similarly, amongst the multiple vernaculars—French, English and Occitan—there was not a unifying literature.
-French was the lingua franca of the secular elite and Latin or the church.

 The Angevins were closely associated with the Fontevraud Abbey in Anjou.
-Henry's aunt was Abbess, Eleanor retired there to be a nun and the abbey was originally the site of his grave and those of Eleanor, Richard, his daughter Joan, grandson Raymond VII of Toulouse and John's wife—Isabella of Angoulême.
+The abbey was originally the site of his grave and those of Eleanor, Richard, his daughter Joan, grandson Raymond VII of Toulouse and John's wife—Isabella of Angoulême.
 Henry III visited the abbey in 1254 to reorder these tombs and requested that his heart be buried with them.